pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 What I found most interesting in chess is stalemate.
 I hated sacrificing pieces.
 I hated exchanging pieces as if there were a mysterious formula to calculate their values.
 I hated cornering someone.
 I hated being cornered.
 I hated checkmates more than the others.
 A stalemate is something as bold as Diogenes telling Alexander to stand out of the sun.

 My dad used to hate it when I decided to resign too early until I explained to him how I knew I was already lost.
 Sometimes he was surprised that even he didn't see he was winning himself.
 I could never quite tell if his surprise was genuine or carefully calculated.
 He said even though I had very little knowledge of chess opening strategies, my tactical insight surpassed his already because I could see through his moves even better than himself.
 He must have made a lot of effort to hide it when he was intentionally making a suboptimal move.
 We kind of invented a new rule; I would win if I could tell he intentionally made a suboptimal move so we could finish dishonest games where he wanted to balance the odds fast and prolong honest exhausting games.
 Of course it would only work if he wouldn't lie.
-I never saw my parents lied to me; not just me, they never lied to anyone.
+I never saw my parents lie to me; not just me, they never lied to anyone.
 But I noticed my dad often pretended to be clueless.
 I was too young to understand it was a tactical necessity sometimes.

 Mom would never pretend.
 She was the most innocent soul I'd ever known—until I would later meet her who matched mom's pure spirit.
 Mom was a computer scientist.
 She introduced me to programming long before I could fully learn to write in a natural language.
 Together, we programmed a simplified version of chess—a 6x6 board with just 5 pawns, and 2 knights on each side.
 Oh, how much my dad hated that game.
 It was where I could beat him without him having to make subtle bad moves.
 He could try his best and I'd either win or draw.
 I was only trying to stalemate.
 He simply failed to avoid mistakes.
 Even though he never admitted it, I knew he found that very frustrating.